Prizzi's Honor (novel)

 Prizzi's Honor is a satirical crime novel by Richard Condon published in 1982.
 It is the first of four novels featuring the Prizzis, a powerful family of Mafiosi in New York City.
 In all four novels the protagonist is a top member of the family named Charlie Partanna.
 It was adapted into a successful film of the same name.

+Prizzi's Honor was followed in 1986 by Prizzi's Family, which is a prequel story.
+Prizzi's Glory being the third volume.
+Chronologically, the events in Prizzi's Honor are followed by the story of Prizzi's Money, which was the fourth and final Prizzi novel published, and also Condon's last work.

 Plot summary

 The opening lines of the New York Times review summarize the complexities of the novel:

 CHARLEY PARTANNA, underboss of the Prizzi crime family, has a problem.
 He's just bumped off a traitor in Vegas who'd fleeced the organization to the tune of $720,000 - and now he's discovered that his new girlfriend, Irene, was the dead man's wife.
 As if that weren't enough of a headache, Charley's also learned that she's been augmenting her income as a tax consultant by working as a freelance hitter, and that she's now been offered a contract by a family rival to do the number on him.
 What a business for a woman!
 Charley grouses.
 This is a serious thing.
 We were going to get married.
 You think she decided what business? asks his father, Angelo, consigliere to the Prizzis.
 She's an American!
 She had a chance to win even more money so she grabbed it!

 Complexity builds upon complexity, irony builds upon irony, murder follows murder, and tension mounts as the improbable story of the two married killers races to its climax.